Abdullahalmuhit/day_month_calculation/README.md

 # day_month_calculation
-Enter your birthday date or any date then it willl show the day
+Enter your birthday date or any date then it will show the day